 In Map Business Online static map image files can be saved and shared as JPEGs, and PNG files, as well as PDF files.
 These image files are a good way to store a map view for later reference, or simply fire off an email with a map file related to the subject matter at hand.
 Static image files are not interactive they are simple image files; a picture really.

 A more interactive solution for map sharing is to generate an interactive web URL or a web map.
 In Map Business Online, web map sharing lets the user share an interactive map with constituent map viewers.
 Your sharing audience can explore the map to their liking, zooming into street level detail or panning all over the world.
 A shared web map allows map viewers to create multi-stop optimized routes, view data layers, click on points, and even query data for export.
-At the same time, an MBO web map is protected from editing.
+At the same time, an Map Business Online web map is protected from editing.
 Your constituents have view only privileges, no map editing allowed.

 Interactive web maps are great for call center look ups, sales territory map sharing, or traveling clinician map sharing.
 Any map exercise that supports sharing information but needs to protect the original map from editing.

 How do I share my map with map viewers?